lishane31/15-466-f21-base5/README.md

-Design: You are trying to map out a city using chalk (obvious vandalism), but darn, your eyes are really bad (even though it can see through buildings) and you can only see where you have drawn chalk if it is close to you :( Try to draw chalk on all 128 triangles (which I am pretty sure is actually not possible).
+Design: You are trying to map out a city using chalk (obvious vandalism), but darn, your eyes are really bad (even though it can see through buildings) and you can only see where you have drawn chalk if it is close to you :( Try to draw chalk on all 128 triangles (which I am pretty sure is actually not possible, but maybe you can do it :D ).

 Screen Shot: